NearNet/nearapps-contracts/README.md

     - `reference`: string - URL to an off-chain JSON file with more info.
     - `copies`: number - number of copies of this set of metadata in existence when token was minted.

+Returns:

+- `token_id`: the id of the token created

 Sample:

 ```json